 What to Stock Up on for Winter

-This week we’ve been hearing on the radio and TV about the “once-in-a-generation” storm that has spread across the majority of the U.S. One area that has experienced the devastating storm more severely is Buffalo, located in western New York.
-Erie County and others like Niagra County, have had over four feet of snow in a very short time.
-The city has had heavy winds with whiteout conditions, extreme cold, and blizzard warning notices in many locations.
+Over the last few months, we’ve heard on the radio and TV about the “once-in-a-generation” storm that has spread across the Southern States by Hurricane Helene, Milton, etc. A few years ago, one area that experienced the devastating storm more severely was Buffalo, located in western New York.
+Erie County and others like Niagra County had over four feet of snow in a very short time.
+The city had heavy winds with whiteout conditions, extreme cold, and blizzard warning notices in many locations.

-Bullalo’s Mayor Byron Brown held a news conference early this week and announced a driving ban due to the terrible conditions.
+Bullalo’s Mayor, Byron Brown, held a news conference early that week and announced a driving ban due to the terrible conditions.
 Although the National Weather Service had announced days earlier a winter storm watch that became a winter storm warning, many residents, and even city officials, were caught off guard.
-Many individuals felt they could ignore the ban, and their travel on the snowy roads with poor traction caused the city’s work crews and the police chaos since they couldn’t clear the streets of snow and many cars were stranded or involved in accidents due to poor visibility issues.
+Many individuals felt they could ignore the ban.

 Some Basic Items I Suggest: